sunnyccshine/thing-it-device-chp/README.md

 locally as described [here](https://thing-it.com/thing-it/#/documentationPanel/mobileClient/connectionModes) or just connect your browser under
 [http://localhost:3001](http://localhost:3001) to check how the Mobile UI would look like.

-The following screenshot shows the Node Page of the [sample configuration]("./examples.configuration") with the Mobile UI to monitor and control the WTG:
+The following screenshot shows the Node Page of the [sample configuration]("./examples.configuration") with the Mobile UI to monitor and control the CHP:

 <p align="center"><a href="./documentation/images/mobile-ui.png"><img src="./documentation/images/mobile-ui.png" width="70%" height="70%"></a></p>